strang3nt/LCSFE/doc/installation_and_usage.md

 `<ARITY>`

 : A path to a file containing definitions of functions.
-The file must be formatted as follows: each line contains a string of characters and an integer number.
+The file must be formatted as follows: each line contains a string of characters and a natural number.
 The string represents the name of a function, which is going to be used in the system of fixpoint equations.
-The integer represents the arity of the function.
-The names and and or can be declared, but will be ignored.
+The natural number represents the arity of the function.
+The names `and` and `or` can be declared, but will be ignored.

 `<FIX_SYSTEM>`

 : A path to a file containing the definition of a system of fixed point equations.
 A function must be an either an and or or function, or it must be specified in the arity file.
-We are going to give a precise grammar specification in section [Input grammar specification].
+We give a precise grammar specification in section [Input grammar specification].

 `<BASIS>`

 : A path to a file containing all the elements of the basis.
-Each line must contain a string, which is an element of the basis.
+Each new line must contain a string, which is an element of the basis.

 `<MOVES_SYSTEM>`